fedir/ghstat/ratings.md

 * The most popular project is `kemalcr/kemal`
 * The newest project is `spider-gazelle/spider-gazelle`
 * The project with more commits is `amberframework/amber`
+* The project with biggest average contribution period is `samueleaton/raze`
 * The project with more tags is `kemalcr/kemal`
 * The project made by most notable top contributors is `kemalcr/kemal`
 * The project with best errors resolving rate is `kemalcr/kemal`